exoticorn/microw8/site/content/docs.md

 By default, the `sndGes` function generates sound based on the 32 bytes at 0x00050.
 This means that in the default configuration those 32 bytes act as sound registers.
 See the `sndGes` function for the meaning of those registers.

+### export fn snd(sampleIndex: i32) -> f32

+If the module exports a `snd` function, it is called 88200 times per second to provide PCM sample data for playback (44.1kHz stereo).
+The `sampleIndex` will start at 0 and increments by 1 for each call.
+On even indices the function is expected to return a sample value for the left channel, on odd indices for the right channel.

 ### fn playNote(channel: i32, note: i32)

 Triggers a note (1-127) on the given channel (0-3).
 Notes are semitones with 69 being A4 (same as MIDI).
 A note value of 0 stops the